Martín Varsavsky: First projects

+Jazztel and Ya.com

 In July 1995, Varsavsky moved to Madrid, Spain.
 From 1999 to 2011 he taught courses on entrepreneurship at IE Business School (formerly Instituto de Empresa) in Spain.
 In 1997, Varsavsky founded Jazztel, an alternative telecommunications access provider in the Iberian Peninsula.
 Headquartered in Madrid and with its own infrastructure, the company became a telecommunications operator offering bandwidth for residential and commercial customers, competing with Telefónica.
-Jazztel PLC went public (IPO) in December 1999.
+Jazztel went public on the London Stock Exchange in December 1999.
+The company was acquired by Orange (France Telecom) in 2015 for approximately €3.4 billion.

-In 1999, he created Ya.com Internet Factory, a Spanish internet services/DSL provider that also included the Spanish language online travel agency Viajar.com (later sold to Bravofly Rumbo Group.
+In 1999, he created Ya.com Internet Factory, a Spanish internet services/DSL provider that also included the Spanish language online travel agency Viajar.com.
 Ya.com was owned by Jazztel (70%), Varsavsky (10%) and the company's' staff (20%).
-It was sold in 2000 to T-Online International, Deutsche Telekom's Internet subsidiary for 550 million euros.
+It was sold in 2000 to T-Online International, Deutsche Telekom's Internet subsidiary for approximately 650 million euros.
 In 2000, Varsavsky created EINSTEINet AG, an application service provider (ASP) in Germany.
 Einsteinet was a company built on the premise that most applications were going to migrate from people's PCs to the internet.
 EINSTEINet did not materialize, the company was sold and represented losses for Varsavsky for 35 million euros.